sakshisirsat3/API-Server/README.md

-**This project is an API server built with Node.js and Express that includes user authentication and rate-limiting capabilities.**
+**API Server with Authentication and Rate Limiting This is a containerized API server built with Node.js and Express that includes user authentication and rate-limiting capabilities.
+It supports user login via JWT authentication and limits request frequency per IP to ensure fair usage and prevent abuse.
+The app uses Redis for rate-limiting and PostgreSQL for storing user credentials.**

-**Features**
-User Authentication: Secure login system that issues JWT tokens for user authentication.
+**What does the app do?**
+The API server exposes the following functionalities:

+User Login: Authenticate users with a username and password and issue a JWT token.

+Protected Resource Access: Access protected routes only with a valid JWT token.

-Rate Limiting: Limits the number of requests from a single user within a defined time window, ensuring fair usage and protecting against abuse.
+Rate Limiting: Enforces a rate limit on the number of requests a user can make within a 60-second window based on their IP address.

-Error Handling: A global error handler that manages any issues smoothly, offering clear error responses.

-Environment Configuration: Sensitive data such as JWT secret and database credentials are stored in a .env file for security and easy configuration.

-**Tech Stack**
+**Technologies Used**
-Node.js: The JavaScript runtime environment to build the API server.
+Node.js: JavaScript runtime for building the backend server.

-Express.js: The web framework for building and handling HTTP requests.
+Express.js: Web framework for creating and managing the API.

-JWT (JSON Web Tokens): For securely authenticating users and generating tokens for access.
+JWT (JSON Web Tokens): Secure authentication method for users via token generation.

-Redis: Provides fast and efficient rate limiting, tracking user requests.
+Redis: Used for implementing the rate-limiting functionality.

-PostgreSQL: The database for securely storing user credentials and managing user-related data.
+PostgreSQL: Relational database for storing user credentials.

+Docker & Docker Compose: For containerization and easy deployment.

+dotenv: Manages environment variables like database credentials and JWT secret.